 Browser("Gmail - Inbox").Page("Gmail - Inbox").Link("Sign out").WaitProperty "visible", true, 10000

-2) You can run a part of the test by choosing “Automation->Run Current Action” option
+#2) You can run a part of the test by choosing the “Automation -> Run Current Action” option.

-3) You can run a test from a certain point in your test by choosing “Automation->Run From Step” option.
+#3) You can run a test from a certain point in your test by choosing the “Automation -> Run From Step” option.

-In our articles so far, whether we are discussing data table iteration, checkpoints, smart identification or in general the test step run , the Test results is the place you get to see whether something was successful or not.
+In our articles so far, whether we are discussing data table iteration, checkpoints, smart identification, or in general the test step run, the Test results are the place you get to see whether something was successful or not.

 To make test results more understandable the user can write his comments into the test results.